foreverfl/vscode/docs/editor/custom-layout.md

 Locked groups behave differently than unlocked groups:

-* New editors will not open in a locked group unless explicitly moved there (for example, via drag and drop).
+- New editors will not open in a locked group unless explicitly moved there (for example, via drag and drop).
-* If a new editor skips a locked group, it will either open in the most recently used unlocked group or create a new group to the side of the locked one.
+- If a new editor skips a locked group, it will either open in the most recently used unlocked group or create a new group to the side of the locked one.
-* The locked state of an editor group is persisted and restored across restarts.
+- The locked state of an editor group is persisted and restored across restarts.
-* You can lock empty groups as well, allowing for a more stable editor layout.
+- You can lock empty groups as well, allowing for a more stable editor layout.

 The primary use case is for [terminals in the editor area](/docs/terminal/basics.md#terminals-in-editor-area).
 For example, you might want to edit text on the left and have a terminal on the right that is always visible.
 When a terminal editor is created and moved to the side, it will automatically lock.
 This means that even when the terminal on the right is focused, opening a file will open it on the left side without needing to manually change focus first.

-Auto locking groups can be configured using the `setting(workbench.editor.autoLockGroups)` setting, which defaults to only terminal editors but any editor type can be added to get the same behavior.
+Auto locking groups can be configured using the `workbench.editor.autoLockGroups` setting, which defaults to only terminal editors but any editor type can be added to get the same behavior.

 ![Auto Lock Groups setting with Terminal checked in the Settings editor](images/custom-layout/autolockgroup-setting.png)

 The commands related to editor group locking:

-* **View: Lock Editor Group** - Lock the active editor group.
+- **View: Lock Editor Group** - Lock the active editor group.
-* **View: Unlock Editor Group** - Unlock the active locked editor group.
+- **View: Unlock Editor Group** - Unlock the active locked editor group.
-* **View: Toggle Editor Group Lock** - Lock or unlock the active editor group.
+- **View: Toggle Editor Group Lock** - Lock or unlock the active editor group.

 You must have more that one editor group for these commands to be available.